- 📖 Geeky Medics OSCE Book

 This is a sterile procedure, and therefore the wound and surrounding skin must be prepared with antiseptic solution before placing a drape around the sterile field.
 You must wash your hands and wear sterile gloves, taking care not to ‘de-sterilise’ during the procedure.
-Although you may not need a surgical gown, you must don gloves taking care not to touch the external surface.
+Although you may not need a surgical gown, you must don gloves and take care not to touch any external surfaces.

-Wash the wound and debride the skin edges if ragged or dirty and if you are certain there is no deep tissue damage you may proceed to close the skin.
+Wash the wound and debride the skin edges if ragged or dirty.
+If you are certain there is no deep tissue damage you may proceed to close the skin.